gauthiier/wwwriting/Lesson4.md

 	--epub-cover-image=img/DSP6.png

-which tells pandoc to use the specified image as cover for the EPUB.
+which tells pandoc to use the specified image as cover page for the EPUB.

 Finally the argument

 	--toc

-is a feature that instructs pandoc to generate a "Table Of Content" (toc) out of the various markdown Headings (symbol '#' [Lesson3](Lesson3.html)) present in the input files.
+is a feature that instructs pandoc to generate a "Table Of Content" (toc) out of the various markdown Headings (symbol '#' [Lesson3](Lesson3.html)) present in the input file(s).

 Let's now have a look at the EPUB output!